book000/get-manaba/README.md

 ## Installation

+There are two ways to install it, either from PyPI or by cloning the repository.

+## Install from PyPI

+1. Install get-manaba from PyPI: `pip install -U get-manaba`

+## Install from cloning the repository

 1. Clone from GitHub repository: `git clone https://github.com/book000/get-manaba.git`
-2. Install the dependency package from `requirements.txt`: `pip3 install -U -r requirements.txt`
+2. Install the dependency package from `requirements.txt`: `pip install -U -r requirements.txt`
+3. Install the get-manaba package: `pip install .`

 ## License

-The license for this project is [MIT License](LICENSE).
+The license for this project is [MIT License](https://github.com/book000/get-manaba/blob/master/LICENSE).